Thuis: Season 3

+Neil was beaten to death with a blunt object by Jenny.
+She and Frank bury the body in the trench of the underground water pipe.
+Veronique insinuates that she knows more and finds the sudden change in behavior between Frank and Jenny suspicious.
+She starts investigating, but no one believes her because of her mental condition.
+It is revealed Veronique had a dead born child because Lou did not interact properly when she told him she didn't feel the baby anymore in her womb.
+Veronique’s mental state deteriorates further after she is informed about the pregnancy of Ingrid.
+She even tries to kill Lou with Haldol.
+Werner, her brother, comes over.
+It turns out Veronique had psychological issues before she met Lou and she once stabbed her brother with a knife.
+The house Rosa rents is sold.
+Marianne seizes her chance for revenge and buys the property.
+Leontien makes a deal with François in a scheme involving illegal cigarettes.
+When customs catch wind of this, François disappears without a trace.
+Tom and Sarah fall in love and start a relationship, much to the dismay of Marianne and Marijke.
+This is the main reason why Carlos and Ann return from Belize.
+Because nobody else wants to tell the truth, Tom reveals to Sarah the truth about her biological father which leads to a breakup.
+Luc goes a second time to the United States to sell his shares.
+With the money he eventually wants to buy out Leontien and become the owner of her plumbing company.
+Rebecca quits her job as a professional singer and moves abroad.

 Season 11

 Following a long period of doubt, Robert Swerts is discovered to be the serial killer and rapist and is arrested.
 Renzo Fierens is arrested for drug dealing.
 Dr. Geert Smeekens replaces Michael Bastiaens in the doctor's office alongside Ann De Decker.
 Jenny Verbeeck - Van Goethem returns from the south of France, while Eva Verbist and Nandje Reimers leaves due to Nandje's leukemia.

 Season 12

 Eva begins a relationship with Maarten who turns out to be just as jealous and obsessed as Jan, his brother and her late husband.
 He kills his mother, Mathilde, for poisoning Eva to prevent her leaving the country and for and killing his father who learned of this.
 Maarten also takes over the health business of Werner, his rival for Eva's affection.
 Femke discovers that Maarten is the culprit and warns Werner.
 However, Maarten restrains Eva in their home and sets it on fire so that he, Eva, and her son, Nandje, can be together in death.